Supply Chain Management

 (9) Troubles due to the internship or living arrangements.

-Survey of lumber procurement
+Survey on wood procurement

-• Target companies: 34 companies (companies dealing in wooden furniture, wooden joinery, wood finishing carpentry work, formwork construction and other major wood products having a trading volume above a certain level)
+• Target companies: 68 companies (companies dealing in wooden furniture, wooden joinery, wood finishing carpentry work, formwork construction and other major wood products having a trading volume above a certain level)

-• Description: 14 companies were visited and interviews regarding the status of activities and exchanges of views with owners, etc. were conducted.
+• Description: Through 15 visits and 4 online meetings, we conducted hearings on the status of activities and exchanges of views with owners and others.

 Due Diligence for New Subcontractors and Suppliers